Thrunite TC15 Flashlight Review

 Power and Runtime

 A single 18650 powers the TC15.
-Thrunite fortunately includes a very high quality protected button top cell.
-The light will work with unprotected flat tops, but the cell tube is so long and there ends up being so much extra space, that the cell can bounce around a little in there.
+Fortunately, Thrunite includes a very high-quality protected button top cell.
+The light will work with unprotected flat tops, but the cell tube is so long, and there ends up being so much extra space, that the cell can bounce around a little in there.
 Couple that with the soft spring and no spring on the head; I’d just stick with the included cell generally.

 In any case, the included cell is quite capable of powering this Cree XHP35 HD.
-The peak output (initial turn on) on Turbo is around 2700 lumens (!!!), and begins to drift downward for around a minute.
-I measure the 30 second output at around 2400 lumens, which is above the claim.
-The light then begins a quick descent to the just below the High output, where it stays in a very regulated state until an abrupt shutoff due to LVP.
+The peak output (initial turn on) on Turbo is around 2700 lumens (!!!) and begins to drift downward for around a minute.
+I measure the 30-second output at around 2400 lumens, which is above the claim.
+The light then begins a quick descent to just below the High output, where it stays in a very regulated state until an abrupt shutoff due to LVP.
 It’s a 12V emitter, so the boost circuit probably can’t boost the cell to the required Vf much below 3V anyway.

 Here’s the included cell.
 It’s a protected button top, with a Thrunite branded wrapper.

-But the Thrunite wrapper is a little transparent…. in the photo below, it’s possible to make out the “30Q” text on the original (flat top, unprotected) cell’s wrapper.
+But the Thrunite wrapper is a little transparent.
+In the photo below, it’s possible to make out the “30Q” text on the original (flat top, unprotected) cell’s wrapper.
 That’s a good choice – 30Q’s are great cells!

-The TC15 also has built in charging.
-This is possible using micro-USB (and a USB to micro-USB cable is included.)
+The TC15 also has built-in charging.
+This is possible using micro-USB (and a USB to micro-USB cable is included).
 The charge port is in the head of the light, opposite the switch.

 Charging is respectable, at around 1A (on average?) during the CC phase (measured at the USB).
 The charge process takes around 200 minutes.